Ellypham92/Ellypham92/README.md

 </h3>

 ### :woman_technologist: About Me
-- A Data Analyst living in Houston, Texas
+- I am a Data Analyst living in Houston, Texas
-- Pursuing a Master of Science in Data Analytics at University of Houston-Downtown
+- I am pursuing a Master of Science in Data Analytics at University of Houston-Downtown
 - When not working with data I travel, dance, garden and read books.
 I have visited over 10 countries, and 6 States in the US
 - Let's connect and find me on:
 <div id="badges">